tsahara/r7rs/content/expr.md

 Consequently, a delayed expression is evaluated using the parameter values and exception handler of the call to ``force`` which first requested its value.
-If \var{promise} is not a promise, it may be returned unchanged.
+If _promise_ is not a promise, it may be returned unchanged.

 ```
 (force (delay (+ 1 2)))   \ev  3